 If you or someone you love has decided that now is the time to do something about alcohol dependency, you are taking a great step.
-One of the things that scares people the most about going through the rehabilitation process is detox.
+One thing that scares people the most about going through the rehabilitation process is detox.
 You may have wondered, how long does alcohol detox last?

 There is no straightforward answer.
 Each person and their experience with alcohol is unique, so their withdrawal and detox experience will also be unique.
 Some factors are going to influence how long detox takes.
-These include how long you have been drinking, how much you drink, and whether or not you have done the detox process before.
+These include:

 Most people will stop having symptoms of detox for five days after they have had their last drink.
 Some general guidelines could shed light on what you might expect going through the detox process.